check-sked/crypto_data_resources/README.md

 1. Stablecoins
 2. Ethereum Layer2
-3. DeFi (including TVL of dapps and chains, liquidity pools and yields, lending and borrowing, application fee generation and revenue, and more)
+3. DeFi (including TVL of dapps and chains, liquidity pools and yields, lending and borrowing, application and protocol level fees and revenues, and more)
-4. Individual asset trading volumes
+4. Asset level trading volumes, prices and market caps
 5. The Bitcoin network (including hash, on-chain transfer volume, and more)

 Among a wide variety of other topics.